roman-kornienko/dept/README.md

 * form
 * ...

-to run the application you just need to clone the repository and type "npm start"
+to run the application you just need to clone the repository and type "npm install" and then "npm start" in console

 Application screenshots: